-- ▶ Decisions about right and wrong are ethics in action. - You can break ethic considerations into three layers: - ► A top layer of the "whys" of ethics (meta-ethics) - A middle layer of theories of ethical systems that define the norms used to measure ethical behavior (normative ethics) - A bottom layer of the application of ethical theories (applied ethics) - Some people include other layers, such as a layer of "descriptive ethics".
+- Decisions about right and wrong are ethics in action. - You can break ethical considerations into three layers: - A top layer of the "whys" of ethics (meta-ethics) - A middle layer of theories of ethical systems that define the norms used to measure ethical behavior (normative ethics) - A bottom layer of the application of ethical theories (applied ethics) - Some people include other layers, such as a layer of "descriptive ethics" or "comparative ethics".